The James Hughes-Hallett Undergraduate Scholarship

 - Students with refugee status

 How do I apply?
-Applications for the scholarship are now open and can be found below:
+Applications for the scholarship for 2022/23 entry will open to offer holders in early 2022.

 Further information: If you have any questions about this scholarship, please contact email@example.com